Fantasy Character Prompts: 12 TTRPG & Game Splash Templates

 Twelve copy-ready fantasy character prompts spanning archmage, dark knight, ranger, Eastern dragon, steampunk engineer, frost giant — across class, race, and faction.

-Fantasy characters fail when too generic — fantasy warrior gives the model no anchor.
-The 12 prompts below specify race + class + gear material + palette signal + intended use, so output is usable for TTRPG portraits, indie game splash art, card art, fan creations.
+Fantasy characters fail when the prompt is too generic. fantasy warrior gives the model no anchor, so you get a faceless stock soldier.
+The 12 prompts below each pin down race + class + gear material + faction palette + intended use, so the output is usable for TTRPG portraits, indie-game splash art, card art, and fan creations.

 What a high-quality prompt should contain